chrisroadmap/ar6/README.md

 Large datasets generated by the code (e.g. probablistic time series) are not included in the GitHub repository due to their size.
 They should be exactly reproducible thanks to fixed random seeds and live in `data_output_large`.
 The most likely reason for a notebook not running out of the box is that it requires a dataset that lives in `data_output_large` and generated by an earlier notebook.

 ## Contributed code
 In the `contributed` directory is code that I did not produce or co-produce that is used in Chapter 7 figures, this being the most appropriate place to put it.
+A number of Chapter 7 figures are externally hosted on repositories belonging to other authors, which have been linked above.

 ## Playlist
 I often work listening to music, and every notebook has an associated theme song.
 Some are related to the contents of the notebook, but most are just a reflection of what I was listening to at the time or what mood I was in.
 Hopefully you might discover something new.